huggingface/hub-docs/docs/hub/datasets-dask.md

 ```

 Note that you also need to provide `meta` which is the type of the pandas Series or DataFrame in the output of your function.
-This is needed because Dask DataFrame is a lazy API.
+This is needed because Dask DataFrame uses a lazy API.
 Since Dask will only run the data processing once `.compute()` is called, it needs
 the `meta` argument to know the type of the new column in the meantime.

 # Predicate and Projection Pushdown